Code-Institute-Submissions/Magnate-Investments/README.md

 ![Project Wireframe Images](images/wireframes.pdf)

-Technologies used include css3, html5, javascript, bootstrap4, fontawesome, google fonts
+Technologies used include css3, html5, bootstrap4, fontawesome, google fonts

-Page layout structure used from code institute "rosie odenkirk" mini project

-Main header image on each page with city skyline downloaded from shutterstock.
+##### Main header image on each page with city skyline downloaded from shutterstock, first paragraph is from the beginners guide to investing on investopedia.

-Lora font used from google fonts

-Navigation bar css used from Youtube Tutorial "Dev Ed"